HusseinLezzaik/husseinlezzaik.github.io/_posts/2022-09-19-Coding-Interviews.md

 I’ve been fortunate throughout my career to land 100+ interviews at big tech companies, startups, AI labs, and also chat with lots of interesting people about how they got to where they are and what worked for them.

 I am in no way an expert on this subject, and there are still parts of the process that puzzle me.
-For example, recently I interviewed with a popular big tech company in California for a Machine Learning Infrastructure team, and went through 6 rounds (3 coding, 2 system, and 1 cultural) meeting all the senior engineers that work in the team - yet didn’t get an offer?!
+For example, recently I interviewed with a popular big tech company in San Francisco California for a Machine Learning Infrastructure team, and went through 6 rounds (3 coding, 2 system, and 1 cultural) meeting all the senior engineers that work in the team - yet didn’t get an offer?!

 In this blog post, I am going to summarize the things that I found worked for me, or things that I learned from my network that I also think would be useful to share.
 This is a list of 20 lessons I acquired over the process, hope you find them useful.
 Feedback is always appreciated!